The Techno Phantom A+

 *Kabambe – this would be a very simple feature phone, rarely internet-enabled.
 Most keep charge for days.

-3 thoughts on “The Techno Phantom A+”
+3 Replies to “The Techno Phantom A+”

 1. Well, 3 months ago, that was the Tecno Phantom A. A lower version that is Dual Core 1.2 GHz (the A+ is 1.2 GHz Quad Core.
 And it was before VAT on mobile phones was implemented.